 The collection includes roughly 80.000 cels.
 Different forms of decay have been identified: papers are discoloured, layers of paint are flaking and peeling away, old adhesives cause brown stains in papers and photographs and plastic cels begin to warp, lose colour and acidify.
 Especially the decay of the plastics is worrisome because it is a self-catalytic process: once it starts, it can not be stopped and without intervention the process will accelerate.

-Project managers are paper conservation specialist Aafke Weller and animation specialist Mette Peters.
+Project managers are paper conservator Aafke Weller and animation specialist Mette Peters.
 The project is funded by Metamorfoze, the Netherlands’ national programme for the preservation of paper heritage.

 Aafke Weller worked as a visual artist before she started an MA in conservation of modern and contemporary art at the University of Amsterdam.
 She soon switched to paper conservation with a special interest in modern materials and techniques on paper.